VESTIBULAR DISORDER BASICS

 You may list up to three practice locations where you physically see patients.
 You can do so online using your website login.
-Please contact a customer service represenatative if you need assistance (by phone at 800.837.8428 or email at email@example.com).
+Please contact a customer service representative if you need assistance (by phone at 800.837.8428 or email at [email protected]).
 (Return to the top of this page.)

-We maintain a frequently updated calendar that lists conference and training events specifically focused on helping professionals develop expertise in diagnosing and treating vestibular disorders.
+We maintain a frequently updated calendar which lists conference and training events specifically focused on helping professionals develop expertise in diagnosing and treating vestibular disorders.
 As a professional member of VeDA, you will receive the monthly eblast V-News Pro which contains a list of upcoming development opportunities.
 (Return to the top of this page.)

 For information about how to submit an event, see the instructions at the top of our calendar.
-We confine our listings to conferences of interest to vestibular health care professionals and training opportunities provided by VEDA professional members.
-If you are not yet a professional member you can subscribe online or mail an order form with your check or credit card information.
+We confine our listings to conferences of interest to vestibular health care professionals.
 (Return to the top of this page.)

-Many of VEDA’s publications are available free online.
-Hard copies of our short publications may be purchased by printing and mailing an order form with payment to VEDA.
-Copies of VEDA's books - Balancing Act, BPPV - What You Need to Know, and Ménière’s Disease - What You Need to Know - as well as our DVD, which includes segments on managing symptoms, cognitive & psychological impacts, diagnosis & treatment, can be purchased from our online store.
+Many of VeDA’s publications are available free online.
+Bulk (minimum of 25) hard copies of our short publications may be requested by contacting VeDA.
+Bulk orders are VeDA's cost plus 10%.
+Copies of VeDA's books - Balancing Act and BPPV - What You Need to Know can be purchased on Amazon.
 (Return to the top of this page.)

 Our growing list of free short publications may be freely distributed in print.
 Anyone is welcome to directly link to our webpages or free short publications, but we do not give permission to reproduce them online with the exception of short quotes (see our permissions guide).
 Thank you for respecting our copyright.
 (Return to the top of this page.)

 VEDA ONLINE TRANSACTIONS

-VEDA accepts credit cards and checks.
-We accept Visa, MasterCard, and American Express.
+VeDA accepts credit cards and checks.
+We accept Visa, MasterCard, Discover, and American Express.
 To pay by check, please mail your check (made out to VeDA) to 5018 NE 15th Ave Portland, OR 97211.
 VeDA accepts payment by check in US dollars (USD) and through verified credit card payments with international credit cards.
 (Return to the top of this page.)

 We refund shipping charges if: